Skip to content

 Essential Question

-Why are trees important to our environment and to our health and well-being?
+Why are trees important to our neighborhood environment?

 Guiding Questions

-What are the benefits of having trees in our schoolyard or neighborhood?
+What types of trees will grow best in our neighborhood?

 How are the basic needs of trees met?